elec-e8408-mini-project-2025/project-documentation/design-report.md

 #### hidden

-TFT_eSPI *tft: Currently deprecated value.
+-`TFT_eSPI *tft`: Currently deprecated value.
-BMA *sensor: Contains the pointer to the accelometers sensor given by the ttgo object. bool irqAcc: boolean value depicting if the sensor has executed an interrupt.
+- `BMA *sensor`: Contains the pointer to the accelometers sensor given by the ttgo object.
+- `bool irqAcc`: boolean value depicting if the sensor has executed an interrupt.
 Is set as false at the beginning.
+- `uint32_t currentSteps`: Value for counting the amount of steps taken.

 #### public

-void initAccelerator(TTGOClass *ttgo): Initializes the accelerator from the ttgo object. uint32_t handleTasksAccelerator(): Function for reading the sensors current steps. void resetAccelerator(): Resets the accelerators stepcount.
+- `void initAccelerator(TTGOClass *ttgo)`: Initializes the accelerator from the ttgo object.
+- `uint32_t handleTasksAccelerator()`: Function for reading the sensors current steps.
+- `void resetAccelerator()`: Resets the accelerators stepcount.

 ### bluetooth

 #### hidden

+- `String device_name`: Deprecated variable for device name.
+- `String deviceName`: Variable for storing device name.
+- `BluetoothSerial SerialBT`: Variable for storing the Bluetooth serial object.
+- `bool commandFinishedBT`: Variable depicting if the command has finished or not.
+- `int byteCountBT`: Variable for storing the byte that is currently read from Bluetooth.
+- `char rxDataBT[BLUETOOTH_BUFFER_SIZE]`: Array for storing Bluetooth data.

 #### public

+- `#define BLUETOOTH_BUFFER_SIZE`: Constant for defining max buffer size for Bluetooth.
+- `typedef enum bluetoothStatus`: Enum for depicting Bluetooth status.
+- `typedef struct bluetoothBuffer`: Struct for implementing the Bluetooth buffer.
+- `#define DEVICE_NAME`: Constant defining the TWatches Bluetooth name.
+- `void initBluetooth()`: Function initializing Bluetooth.
+- `bluetoothBuffer handleBluetoothByte()`: Reads Bluetooth connection to device.
+- `void writeBluetooth(char * data, int dataLen)`: Writes data to Bluetooth.

 ### config

 #### public

 - `#define TOUCH_INT`: Value needed for compilation.
 Set as 900909421094219090421.
 - `#define MAX_CACHED_TRIPS`: Used to find out about the maximum amount of cached trips on the clock.

 ### data